 Description of BOEING 767-300F

 The Boeing 767-300F is a cargo aircraft.
 It entered service in 1995, more than a decade after the Boeing 767 airliner.
-It can carry about 24 pallets measuring 2 by 3 metres, and 30 containers, for a total of about 55 tonnes.
+It can carry about 24 pallets measuring 2 by 3 metres and 30 containers, for a total of about 55 tonnes.
 It has a range of 6,000 kilometres.

-In July 2019, nearly 250 copies of the 767-300F and 767-300 BCF versions were in use.
-In March 2020, 50 orders for Boeing 767-300F were awaiting delivery.
+Israel Aerospace Industries and Wagner Aeronautical then decided to launch programmes to convert passenger aircraft into cargo aircraft.
+By July 2019, nearly 250 copies of the 767-300F and 767-300 BCF versions were in use.
+As of March 2020, 50 orders for Boeing 767-300F are awaiting delivery.